Our Office’s Safety Precautions

 While our office has always adhered to the CDC's standard precautions, there are several common sense recommendations we are implementing to prevent the spread of COVID-19.

-- Wellness screenings of patients for signs or symptoms of infection at each appointment, including taking temperatures.
+- Wellness screenings of patients for signs or symptoms of infection at each appointment.

 - Making sure our masks, gloves, and eye protection are appropriate for the procedures performed.